Maximum Carnage: Plot

 Since the alien symbiote to which he was bonded was destroyed during his capture, Cletus Kasady is presumed powerless and jailed at Ravencroft Asylum.
-However, the symbiote mutated his blood before its destruction, enabling Kasady to generate a copy of the symbiote and break out.
+However, the symbiote mutated his blood before its destruction, enabling Kasady to reconstitute the symbiote and break out.
 During his escape, Kasady—again calling himself Carnage—frees fellow inmate Shriek.

 Over the course of their ensuing killing spree through New York City, they recruit Doppelganger, Demogoblin, and Carrion.
-Carnage dubs himself their "father", but in fact, they all despise Carnage and stay with the group out of devotion to Shriek.
-As the death toll increases, Spider-Man, Venom, Captain America, the Black Cat, Nightwatch, Cloak and Dagger, Iron Fist, Deathlok, Morbius the Living Vampire, and Firestar all join the cause of stopping them, but the heroes are polarized between Venom's desire to stop Carnage at all costs and Spider-Man's refusal to use violent methods, and Spider-Man ultimately abandons Venom to Carnage's mercies.
+Carnage dubs himself their "father", but the three despise Carnage and stay with the group out of devotion to Shriek.
+As the death toll increases, Spider-Man, Venom, Captain America, Black Cat, Nightwatch, Cloak and Dagger, Iron Fist, Deathlok, Morbius, and Firestar all join the cause of stopping them, but the heroes are polarized between Venom's desire to stop Carnage at all costs and Spider-Man's refusal to use violent methods, and Spider-Man ultimately abandons Venom to Carnage's mercies.
 In addition, Shriek uses her psychic powers to turn the populace of New York City into a bloodthirsty rabble, allowing the killers to continue their rampage with impunity.

 Carnage finally turns on the rest of his gang, and, in the ensuing battle, Shriek is distracted from using her psychic power.
-Taking advantage of the lull, the heroes acquire a device from Rand Corporation which projects feelings of love and hopes into the villains, overwhelming them.
+Taking advantage of the lull, the heroes acquire a device from the Rand Corporation which projects feelings of love and hope into the villains, overwhelming them.
 Carnage flees, faking his death by covering a victim in a mock symbiote costume, and the others are captured.
 Once the heroes are dispersed, Carnage ambushes Venom.
 The device has left Carnage frantic and confused, and Venom pounds him relentlessly before tackling him into an electrical generator.
 Carnage is knocked senseless and left to be incarcerated.